International

 to jump up and shout, “What about inflation?
 You are

-proposing the unlimited printing of money as in Germany in
+proposing the unlimited printing of money as in Germany

-1923!”
-(6) The response is simple – there can
+in 1923!”
+(6) The response is simple – there

-instead of interest-bearing money/credit, and if
+used instead of interest-bearing money/credit,

-is issued in the form of an interest-free loan for a productive
+if the money/credit is issued in the form of an interest-free

-asset and the loan is repaid, the money/credit no longer circulates.
+loan for a productive asset and the loan is repaid, the

-cost of the asset will, in general terms, be one half or even
+Even more importantly, the cost of the asset will, in general

-one third, even one quarter of what it would otherwise have
+terms, be one half or even one third, even one quarter of

-been simply because no element of interest is involved.
+of interest is involved.

 7.4 Interest-free loans for public